Skip to main content

 Abstract

 Cloud computing and rapid data growth have driven many organizations to outsource large datasets to cloud databases in order to reduce management costs.
 However, these datasets often contain sensitive information, necessitating encryption to ensure compliance and security.
-Encrypted databases (EDBs) have thus emerged as a critical technology, enabling secure query processing over encrypted data.
+Encrypted databases (EDBs) have thus emerged as a critical technology, enabling secure and efficient query processing over encrypted data.
 Despite substantial progress, existing EDB systems face two key challenges: (1) Practicality constraints: stronger security often comes at the cost of performance.
 For instance, oblivious query processing suffers from significant performance bottlenecks that hinder its real-world applicability.
 (2) Limited functionality: many EDBs only support basic query types and are inadequate for more expressive yet common database operations, such as conjunctive queries and approximate nearest neighbor (ANN) search.
 This dissertation addresses these challenges through the following contributions:

 Advisor